Victim Advocate: (941) 504-8599

 Rape also occurs when a person is incapable of giving legal consent because

 • Is physically helpless; including drug or alcohol consumption

 • Is asleep

-Oral, anal, or vaginal penetration by, or union with, a sexual organ of another, or the anal or vaginal of another by any object without the person's consent.
+As defined by Florida Statute 794.011: Any oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object.